-Alien hieroglyphics appear on all of Alpha's screens and Koenig sends an Eagle to investigate.
+Alien gyphs appear on all of Alpha's screens.
+Koenig sends an Eagle to investigate.
 The Eagle is lost and the pilot is taken over by a huge, alien 'Space Brain', using him as a channel to make the Alphans do its bidding.
 Koenig has to destroy it.

 Dan Mateo, the Alphans' botanist, believes that he can communicate telepathically with his plants but collapses.
 He comes to and appears to be fit and well but he is turning into a murderous and disfigured ghost who has been taken over by an alien manifestation.

-The Alphans land on the planet Arkadia, where hieroglyphics suggest that it is the cradle of civilization from which life on Earth began.
-Now it is desolate and cheerless and Koenig feels that it is unsuitable for colonization.
+The Alphans land on the planet Arkadia, where glyphs suggest it is the cradle of civilisation from which life on Earth began.
+Now it is desolate and Koenig feels it is unsuitable for colonisation.
 Two renegade crew members have other ideas, however, and take Helena hostage in their demands to settle on Arkadia.

 The Alphans find themselves caught up in a long-running war between two rival planets, Betha and Delta.
 When Betha appears to have been hit its commander Dione seeks sanctuary with the Alphans.
 Koenig attempts to negotiate a truce but Dione has other ideas...